saneleM1991/alx-system_engineering-devops/0x02-shell_redirections/README.md

 - echo : this command is to display text on the console
 - cat : cat is used to display whole contant of a file
 - tail : To display last line of a file
+- head : id to display first lines of a file